sunriselink/homelab/traefik/README.md

 # Traefik

-> Don't forget to change all occurrences of "my-service" to the name of your service (including labels)
+> Don't forget to change all occurrences of "my-service" to the name of your service (including label names)

 ## Default settings for reverse proxy activation